Jun-depo/Hypothyroid-Prediction/README.md

 <img src="Class_1_2.png" style="width:700px;height:300px;">

-### To do
+### Things to do for an app
-* Plan to export onehotencoding params, so it can be used by another programs to make an app.
+* write a function to process training data, export related params for processing the test in exactly the same way.
+* export onehotencoding params that be reconstructed to onehot_encode the test data in the same manner.
+* use flaskapp to build web app.